aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

             // Set the number format.
             style.number = 14;

-            // Set the font color to red color. style.font.color = AsposeCells.Color.Red;
+            // Set the font color to red.
+            style.font.color = AsposeCells.Color.Red;

             // Name the style.
             style.name = "Date1";

-            // Get the first worksheet cells.
-            const cells = workbook.worksheets.get(0).cells;
+            // Get the cells of the first worksheet. const cells = workbook.worksheets.get(0).cells;

-            // Specify the style (described above) to A1 cell. const cellA1 = cells.get("A1");
+            // Apply the style (described above) to cell A1. const cellA1 = cells.get("A1");
             cellA1.style = style;

             // Create a range (B1:D1).
             const range = cells.createRange("B1", "D1");

-            // Initialize styleflag object.
+            // Initialize a StyleFlag object.
             const flag = new AsposeCells.StyleFlag();

             // Set all formatting attributes on.